A-725-K/AdventOfCode/2023/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 6
+Very fun and easy challenge, with a little bit of physics involved.
+It has been a race against time, like the assigment topic :)

 # Day 5
 Not satisfied with the implementation that got me the 2nd star :( It took about 18 minutes to run on my super-powerful machine, it is not an optimal solution I